-CLK’s managers immediately launched a far-reaching effort to completely transform the way they did business.
-With more than 10 million customers served by its four retail companies and four distribution system operators, their grand goal was to unify all business processes and technical solutions, and enable CLK
+CK’s managers immediately launched a far-reaching effort to completely transform the way they did business.
+With more than 10 million customers served by its four retail companies and four distribution system operators, their grand goal was to unify all business processes and technical solutions, and enable CK

 to become more competitive in the very near future.

-Based on ABB’s unique, demonstrated ability to integrate the IT/OT infrastructure for all elements of CLK’s transformation efforts, they selected several of ABB’s products to create a fully-integrated solution, including:
+Based on ABB’s unique, demonstrated ability to integrate the IT/OT infrastructure for all elements of CK’s transformation efforts, they selected several of ABB’s products to create a fully-integrated solution, including:

 Outage Lifecycle Management; SCADA (Supervisory Control and Data Acquisition) system; ADMS (Advanced Distribution Management System); Service Suite (mobile workforce management), and Substation Automation with relays, remote terminal units, and other communication infrastructure devices